theTaoTeam/snuze_app/snuze/README.md

 # snuze

-An alarm clock that forces users to pay a mimimum of 25cents per snuze.
+A native iOS and Android alarm clock app where users pay a mimimum of 25 cents everytime they decide to hit snuze.

-A portion of the proceeds go directly to charitbale originizations.
+A portion of the proceeds go to charitbale originizations.